What are the NIHR Identity Guidelines and why do I need to follow them?

 There is also a white version of the logo to use on dark backgrounds.
 Please do not alter/customise the logo in any way.
 You can download the logos from the Hub.

-This was the old colour band and colour scheme we used from the launch of the Clinical Research Network in 2014 until the start of this year.
+This was the old colour band and colour scheme we used from the launch of the Clinical Research Network in 2014 until early 2019.
 Please make sure you are no longer using it on any documents.

 We now have a fresh new colour palette.
 The main colour we use is NIHR Navy.
 There are also some accent colours that can be used sparingly.
 Each colour represents a different audience, i.e. Coral for Corporate, or Aqua for the Research Community.